wizo06/japanese/docs/temp.md

     *Little sister drew*

-    And if we recall what we learned in [Describing a noun using a verb](description.md#using-a-verb), we simply place the description before the noun:
+    And if we recall what we learned about describing a noun using a verb, we simply place the description before the noun:

     - ==妹が描いた== {++絵++}
     *{++Picture++} ==that little sister drew==*